Product

 5. Optimizing landing page

-The ad can be perfectly designed but means nothing when not linked to a well-optimized landing page.
-Once the user clicks the ad, it should direct him to the specific page focused on a single purpose, consistent with the ad.
-The PPC landing page should have a clear layout without extensive navigation, a strong and visible CTA button, persuasive content, and, if needed, a simple form.
-The page must be mobile-friendly to ensure a seamless experience for social media users.
+The ad can be perfectly designed, but it means nothing when not linked to a well-optimized landing page.
+Once the user clicks the ad, it should direct them to the specific page focused on a single purpose, consistent with the ad.
+The page should align with the ad message, load quickly on mobile devices, have a visible CTA button, and use persuasive yet concise content.
+If the goal is lead capture, include a short, user-friendly form.

 6. Setting up budget